 Bracciano is a mix of history and nature.
 The town itself is small but is home to an impressive medieval castle- Orsini-Odescalchi Castle – that is worth checking out.

-Take the steep 15 minute hike from the town to the Via del Lago and enjoy the stunning views of Lake Bracciano.
+Take the steep 15-minute hike from the town to the Via del Lago and enjoy the stunning views of Lake Bracciano.
 Explore the narrow streets, piazzas and stairways along the hillside.
-Have a dip in the lake, a picnic on the pebbled beach and enjoy the town’s speciality food.
+Have a dip in the lake, a picnic on the pebbled beach and enjoy the town’s specialty food.

 Of special mention is Ristorante Alfredo da Persichella, a historic hotel and restaurant with an awesome view of the lake.
 Enjoy the Etruscan cuisine including Aquacotta, ,fried latterini, small fish from the lake and other fish dishes such as Pasta with pike ragu.